hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/02b-Interact.md

     + no quotation marks for these values
   + undefined
     + a variable not been assigned
-    + part of rhe JS language
+    + part of the JS language
     + assigning a variable `undefined` allowed
     + `var foo;` and `var foo = undefined;`: equivalent but 1st recommended (shorter)
     + undeclared variable: `bar;`
-      + accessing: raising `ReferenceError` error msg
+      + accessing: raising `ReferenceError` msg
       + typeof operator: return `undefined`
   + `NaN` (Not-a-Number)
     + equal to nothing: `NaN == NaN; // false`, `NaN === NaN; // false`